calebsandfort/the-macro-dashboard-v2/readme.txt

 2. Optional flags
     a. "-r" => this will download up to date data for your tickers => "python macroDashboardMfr.py -r"
     b. "-d" => this will run the project in debug mode.
 Useful if you are coding => "python macroDashboardMfr.py -d"
+    b. "-g" => this will run the project using ranges provided by you.
+        -> See sample files in "generic_ranges" folder for format -> Trend/Momentum support values of "bearish", "bullish" and "neutral"

 Useful links